nzzdev/Storytelling-Styleguide/catalog/pages/intro.md

 ```html|span-1,no-source,plain
 <div class="stabilityIndex experimental">Experimental</div>
 ```
-This component is still under heavy construction and may be subject to profound change or completely removed.
+This concept is still under heavy construction and may be subject to profound change or completely removed.
 **DO NOT USE**

 ##### Stability: 2 – Unstable
 ```html|span-1,no-source,plain
 <div class="stabilityIndex unstable">Unstable</div>
 ```
-The component’s functionality and styling are to be considered a «draft» and are not yet approved by the key stakeholders.
+The concept's functionality and styling are to be considered a «draft» and are not yet approved by the key stakeholders.
 There might still be some changes made to the component in the future.
 **USE WITH CAUTION**